 It is our desire at Round Rock Christian Academy to do all things pleasing to the Lord and in a manner that will honor Him.
-We recognize, of course, that true Christianity is a matter of the heart and not always the outward appearance.
+We recognize, of course, that true Christianity is a matter of the heart and not the outward appearance.
 However, it is true that our appearance is important.
-In 1 Thess.
-5:22 we read, "Abstain from all appearance of evil."
-1 Samuel 16:7 notes that, "The Lord looks on the heart...man looks on the outward appearance."
-However, Peter puts his finger on the real issue when he stated that our attractiveness should not be based on what we wear, but on "...the hidden man of the heart...even the ornament of a meek and quiet spirit."
-By our dress and our actions we represent the feelings and thoughts of our hearts.
-Therefore, our clothing and the way we wear it should represent a desire to please God and honor Him.
+"The Lord looks on the heart...man looks on the outward appearance."
+1 Samuel 16:7.
+Our clothing and the way we wear it should represent a desire to please God and honor Him.

 Studies have shown that dress does influence a student's behavior, self-image, and performance.
 We want to encourage students to develop an attitude about their appearance that shows not only self-respect and esteem, but also respect and reverence to the Father.
 Dress codes, a common requirement in many schools and businesses, encourage students to dress in a clean, neat, and modest fashion and often result in the student building self-respect and clear gender identity.
 Since our desire is for students to base their decisions about dress on Godly principles, our dress code allows the flexibility of choice rather than a set uniform.
 Students are expected to know what is acceptable or ask before they wear anything questionable.
 The final decision on what is acceptable dress is the responsibility of the administration.
-Remember, at all times you should be dressed so that your face, and Christ's Spirit in you is the first thing someone else sees.
-If we see your body first...you are dressed inappropriately and will be asked to change immediately.